 Elastic demand is said to be the condition in which the price elasticity of demand is always greater than one.

-It means that the percentage change in quantity demanded exceeds the percentage change in price.
+It means that the percentage change in the quantity demanded exceeds the percentage change in price.

-Elastic Demand = (% change in quantity / % change in price) > 1
+Elastic demand = (Percentage change in quantity/Percentage change in price) > 1

 The demand curve is a great way to determine if the demand is elastic or inelastic.
-An elastic demand curve will appear flat as the elasticity increases.
+As the elasticity increases, an elastic demand curve will start to appear flat.
 A perfectly elastic demand curve will be horizontal.

 Let us take an example of elastic demand to understand it better.

-This concludes the elastic demand formula, which is a very important concept in Economics.
-For more such interesting concepts on Economics for Class 12, stay tuned to BYJU’S.
+This concludes the article on Elastic Demand Formula, which is a very important concept in economics.
+To read more such interesting concepts, stay tuned to BYJU’S.